Pendfin/Blockstuff/h6_upside_down_iceberg.md

   - adversary could mainly threaten the reliability and trust against network and lure users to more vulnearable environments to easiers to prey

-### x)  De-anonymisation attacks on tor: A survey.
+### De-anonymisation attacks on tor: A survey.
 By Karunanayake, Ahmed, Malaney, Islam and Jha 2021 In IEEE Communications Surveys & Tutorials
 Reference: Karunanayake, I. et al. (2021) “De-Anonymisation Attacks on Tor: A Survey,” IEEE Communications Surveys and Tutorials, 23(4), pp. 2324–2350.
 Available at: https://doi.org/10.1109/COMST.2021.3093615.
 Chapters:
 - Abstract